Lunch & Dinner

 Many people also use boneless, skinless chicken breasts because of their preference for white meat.
 You won’t get the crispy skin aspect, but it will still taste amazing.

 For my recipe, I used chicken tenders for a couple reasons.
 First, they cook faster and we always seem to be crunched for time lately.
-Second, since they are thinner, every bite you have has been covered in sauce and cooked in.

 Can You Change the Recipe at All?